paypal/paypal-ios/docs/PayPalNativeCheckout/README.md

 # Accepting PayPal Native Checkout Payments

-The PayPal Native Checkout module in the PayPal SDK enables PayPal payments via a webview in your app.
+The PayPal Native Checkout module in the PayPal SDK enables PayPal payments via a native UI experience in your app.

 Follow these steps to add PayPal Native Checkout payments: